OXINION/design_resource/README.md

 ## Free images
-> This is websites where you can manage your design portfolio and get inspired by other's masterpiece
+> Websites where you can get free pictures for commercial use with high quality

 | Source&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;    | Website                                             |
 | ---------------------------------------------------------------- | --------------------------------------------------- |